TimBunk/tb2d/README.md

 ## Documentation

-Documentation is coming soon with doxygen
+Documentation is coming soon with doxygen.

 ## Libraries